xrdocs/device-lifecycle/_blogs/2022-07-08-on-box-python-scripting.md

 curr_node.set(data_to_set)
 ```

-Using these methods will allow the commit to pass with the changes.
+Using these methods will allow the commit to pass with the changes

 ### Process Scripts
 Process scripts are the best way for a user to automatically monitor operational data within IOS XR.
 Since process scripts run continuously by nature, we must register them with AppMgr for them to run.
 Information about how to correctly set up process scripts can be found [here](https://www.cisco.com/c/en/us/td/docs/routers/asr9000/software/asr9k-r7-5/programmability/configuration/guide/b-programmability-cg-asr9000-75x/process-scripts.html).